 Open World Assumption

+See Clause 24.2.1.3 Open/Closed World Semantics for the SBVR interpretation of this topic in formal logic.
+This clause specifies that SBVR Content Model exchange documents always have an Open World Assumption.

 The open world assumption is that representation of facts in a model does not imply that those are the only facts of a particular type nor that they are the only facts of a particular type about a subject thing - there are no implications to be taken from what is not represented in a model.
 For example, consider facts about a set S. The two facts, “1 is in S” and “2 is in S,” do not convey the same meaning as “S = {1, 2}” because the two facts do not imply anything about whether other things are in S.

-In general, models represent facts with an open world assumption.
-But some reference schemes use roles of binary verb concepts extensionally, so models represent a complete extension with respect to a subject thing being identified.
+In general, SBVR Content Models represent facts with an open world assumption.
+But some reference schemes use roles of binary verb concepts extensionally (see Clause 11.3 reference scheme extensionally uses verb concept role), so models represent a complete extension with respect to a subject thing being identified.

 MOF supports the open world assumption about instantiation of classifiers (classes and associations).
 MOF’s attributes support representation of an entire extension of an attribute with respect to a given subject.
 In order to enable a clear distinction in a model between individual facts and complete extensions with respect to a subject, association links are used to represent individual facts of a binary verb concept while attributes are used when identifying a complete extension of a binary verb concept with respect to a particular subject.
 This means that a fact can in one model be represented by a link, and in another by a value of an attribute of an element.
 The fact is represented using an attribute only when the complete extension of the verb concept is being represented for the subject.
 Examples of both cases appear in the example below.
-SBVR has a designation in an attributive namespace for every role that is extensionally used by a reference scheme such that the SBVR XMI Metamodel has the required attributes to satisfy all of SBVR’s reference schemes.
+SBVR has a designation in an attributive namespace for every role that is extensionally used by a reference scheme such that the SBVR MOF Metamodel has the required attributes to satisfy all of SBVR’s reference schemes.

 Example SBVR Content Model